 - Bell peppers peinirli: Sprinkle fresh thyme leaves and freshly ground pepper on top.

-- Serve them as meal family-style with a horiatiki salad, cauliflower fritters, and saganaki cheese.
+- Serve them as meal family-style with a horiatiki salad, and cauliflower fritters.

 You may also like: